 1. Information about the applicant’s school

 This helps us to understand the whole school context in which an individual applicant has achieved their grades.
-To do this, we access information from the Department of Education in England or equivalent data from Northern Ireland, Scotland and Wales:
+To do this, we access information from the Department of Education in England or, where available, equivalent data from Northern Ireland, Scotland and Wales:

 - The performance of the applicant’s school or college at A-level or equivalent level